xwiki-contrib/packaging-snap/README.md

 * cd into xwiki-jetty
 * run snapcraft

-This will build the xwiki_13.10.8_amd64.snap
+This will build the xwiki_13.10.8_amd64.snap.

 ## Installing the snap

-Make sure you are in the directory where the snap is built
+Make sure you are in the directory where the snap is built.
 ```
 sudo snap install xwiki_13.10.8_amd64.snap --dangerous
 ```

-## NOTE: xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package
+## NOTE: xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package .

 # Setting up the xwiki-base-snap mysql database **(obsolete)**